 A male duck is called a 'drake' and a female duck is called a 'duck' or 'hen'.
 A baby duck is called a 'duckling'.

-This website groups ducks into Dabbling Ducks, Diving Ducks, Perching Ducks, Stiff-tail Ducks, Sea Ducks, Shelducks, and Whistling Ducks.
+This website groups ducks into Dabbling Ducks, Diving Ducks, Perching Ducks, Stiff-tail Ducks, Sea Ducks, Shelducks, and Whistling Ducks or you can see a page containing all the World's Ducks.

 Dabbling Ducks generally feed on the surface of the water whereas Diving Ducks will dive underwater for food.
 Perching Ducks like to perch on a tree branch and nest in tree cavities, Stiff-tail Ducks are a small species of duck which often hold their tail erect, Sea Ducks winter along the coasts and are able to tolerate salt water, Shelducks are large ducks that seem to be a cross between a goose and a duck, and Whistling Ducks (Tree Ducks) have a long neck and long legs, and have a noisy whistling call.